canaknesil/antenna-from-interconnect/README.md

 # Antenna from Interconnect

-Source code of the following research paper:
+Source code associated to the following research paper:

-Can Aknesil and Elena Dubrova and Niklas Lindskog and Håkan Englund.
+Can Aknesil, Elena Dubrova, Niklas Lindskog and Håkan Englund.
 "Is Your FPGA Transmitting Secrets: Covert Antennas from Interconnect".
 Submitted to 30th Reconfigurable Architectures Workshop (RAW 2023).
-2023.
+Forthcoming.